 I’ve been offered a medical CL post at Imperial, starting in a few months’ time.
 Should I contact the Imperial College Healthcare NHS Trust HR team?

-Yes, contact them now! – the more advanced notice you can give to HR the more time they will have to get contracts and other arrangements in place to ensure your first day goes smoothly.
-Your primary contract will be with ICL (the university) but you need an Honorary contract with the Trust for Day 1 of your CL post.
+Yes, contact them now!
+The more advance notice you can give to HR, the more time they will have to get contracts and other arrangements in place to ensure your first day goes smoothly.
+Your primary contract will be with ICL (the university) but you need an honorary contract with the Trust for day 1 of your CL post.

 I am a CL at ICL about to go on maternity leave...

 I am currently a medical CL on an Imperial College London substantive contract with an honorary contract at ICHT (‘License to attend’) and will soon be going on maternity leave – how does this impact on my NHS terms and conditions?

 This should not make a difference to your maternity pay entitlements as Imperial College Healthcare NHS Trust considers ICL employment as continuous service for maternity leave.
 Also, maternity pay payments should be calculated based on total salary (including any banding payments you may currently be receiving).

 Since everyone’s circumstances will be slightly different, specific questions about maternity/paternity leave should be directed to the Medical Personnel Team: (email@example.com)

 I have been offered an ACF post at ICL, who do I contact?

 I’ve been offered a surgical ACF post at Imperial College Healthcare NHS Trust (St Mary’s initially) and Imperial College London.
 Who should I contact about starting arrangements?

 You should contact the Training Programme Director for the specialty, the HR Department/Team of the College department and the Trust HR Team.
 Your Academic Programme Lead should have been in touch with you already.
 Do this now so everything can be sorted before you start.